joefallon/KissMVC/README.md

 *   **WebsiteName/application/domain-classes** - Domain classes are classes that contain
 logic that is specific to the domain and that will be used by several models.
 Typically, they will be used by models, other domain classes.
 Additionally, they may call other domain classes and table gateways.
-They will never call models or presenters.
+They will never call models or Controllers.
 *   **WebsiteName/application/entities** - Entities are classes that represent a single row within a database.
 They may represent a single row from more than one table if a SQL join is used.
 Entities may be passed all over the application.